mjbuckley/risk-dice-roller/README.md

 # Risk Dice Roller

-An app to speed up the dice rolling process in the Risk board game.
+This repo contains the code for the [Risk Dice Roller](https://mjbuckley.github.io/risk-dice-roller/) website.
+The site automates the process of dice rolling for the risk board game.
+It was built using React and Redux.